 This chapter describes data access in oracle.sql. formats, as opposed to standard Java formats.
-The oracle.sql. formats are a key factor of the Oracle Java Database Connectivity (JDBC) extensions, offering significant advantages in efficiency and precision in manipulating SQL data.

-Using oracle.sql. formats involves casting your result sets and statements to OracleResultSet, OracleStatement, OraclePreparedStatement, and OracleCallableStatement, as appropriate, and using the getOracleObject, setOracleObject, getXXX, and setXXX methods of these classes, where XXX corresponds to the types in the oracle.sql package.
+Using oracle.sql. formats involves casting your result sets and statements to OracleResultSet, OracleStatement,

+OraclePreparedStatement, and OracleCallableStatement, as appropriate, and using the getOracleObject, setOracleObject, getXXX, and setXXX methods of these classes, where XXX corresponds to the types in the oracle.sql package.

 - Data Type Mappings

 - Data Conversion Considerations

 - Result Set and Statement Extensions

 - Comparison of Oracle get and set Methods to Standard JDBC

-- Using Result Set Meta Data Extensions
+- Using Result Set Metadata Extensions

+- Using SQL CALL and CALL INTO Statements